Icinga/icingaweb2-module-toplevelview/doc/10-User-Guide.md

 When you click on tiles in the topmost tile view, you drill down into a tree view of that tile.

 The tree view is collapsing everything that is in an OK state.
-So you the problems first.
+So you see the problems first.

 ![](screenshots/tiles-tree-problems.png)

-In this view everything can be expanded via the arrow handle or a click on the title area.
+Everything can be expanded via the arrow handle or a click on the title area.

 Deeper branches can be opened in a new view by clicking on the title text, but this is only needed to filter the shown data.